pklatka/operating-systems-course/README.md

 # Operating systems course

-This repository consists of solutions for operating systems course at AGH UST.
+This repository contains solutions for operating systems course at AGH UST.
 Whole course focused about GNU/Linux programming.
 Every task is in a separate folder.
 Solutions were written using C language.
 Each folder contains a task description in Polish.

 ## Tasks